tremor-rs/tremor-www/src/pages/0007-pipeline-optimizations.md

 select event from in into out;
 ```

-To visualize the above, we can draw the graph as following where items in square brackets are passthrough operators, items in round brackets are 'active' operators and arrows are connections between them, double arrows represent the edges.
+To visualize the above, we can draw the graph as following, where items in square brackets are passthrough operators, items in round brackets are 'active' operators, and arrows are connections between them.
+Double arrows represent the edges.

 ```text
 => [in] -> (select 1) -> [aggregate] -> (select 2) -> [normalize] -> (select 3) -> (batch) -> [select 4] -> [out] =>